villegar/MetaPipe/README.md

-`cpus` is the number of cores to use, in other words, the number of concurrent traits to process, `out_prefix` is the prefix for output files, `plots_dir` is the output directory where the plots will be stored, and `transf_vals` is a vector containing the transformation values to be used when transforming the original data.
+`cpus` is the number of cores to use, in other words, the number of concurrent traits to process, `out_prefix` is the prefix for output files, `plots_dir` is the output directory where the plots will be stored, `transf_vals` is a vector containing the transformation values to be used when transforming the original data, `alpha` is the significance level for the *Wilk-Shapiro* tests, `pareto_scaling` is a boolean flag to indicate whether or not to scale the traits to the same scale, and `show_stats` is a boolean flag to show or hide some general statistics of the normalisation process.

 ``` r
 # F1 Seedling Ionomics dataset